What Is Agentic Commerce? The Complete B2B Guide for Shopify

 Conversational Commerce is the foundation layer.
 It is the practice of taking orders through the channels buyers already use and converting those conversations into structured Shopify data.
 Once that conversion is happening reliably, agentic systems have something accurate and complete to work from.

 The right sequence is: structured data first, intelligence on top.
 Shopify provides the order management layer.
 Your ERP, whether that is NetSuite, QuickBooks, or Microsoft Dynamics, provides inventory and pricing.
-AI agents sit on top to act on the patterns in that connected data.
+Smart Agents sit on top to act on the patterns in that connected data.

 Without the foundation, you get agents acting on incomplete information.
 With it, you get agents that actually know your buyers, know your products, and know precisely when something needs a human and when it does not.
 That is what Unified Commerce makes possible: one platform where every channel, system, and interaction connects.